cechallenge/cechallenge.github.io/challenge.md

 ## Competition description

 The goal is to minimize latency while maintaining high accuracy using the LLM and the dataset and underlying framework presented in the problem.
-Contestants can apply various optimization methods and algorithms to minimize inference time.
+Participants can apply various optimization methods and algorithms to minimize inference time.
 See below for the competition constraints and requirements for each round.

 ### Approved base model